 The Snowshoe cat is an American breed of created by Siamese cat breeder Dorothy Hinds-Daugherty of Kensing Cattery, Philadelphia.
 A Siamese cat of hers gave birth to a litter of three kittens, all of whom had four white feet.
 Dorothy liked the look of these kittens and began a breeding programme crossing Seal Point Siamese with bicolour American Shorthairs.
 Eventually, Dorothy abandoned the breeding programme and a breeder by the name of Vikki Olander of Furr-Lo Cattery took over.
 Vikki wrote the first breed standard for the Snowshoe and pushed for breed recognition.
 The breed was granted experimental breed status in 1974.

 Snowshoes went into decline after this, and it looked as if it might vanish completely until Jim Hoffman and Georgia Kuhnell contacted Vikki.
 The three worked together to develop the Snowshoe.
 More breeders came on board and worked on updating the breed standard.
-The Snowshoe won championship status with the CFF in 1983.
+The Snowshoe won championship status with the Cat Fanciers Federation (CFF) in 1983.

 Spotted cats have occasionally appeared in litters of Siamese kittens, but these were sold as pet quality.
 The Snowshoe remains a rare breed of cat, partly because the spotting gene is quite difficult to work with.
 Numbers are increasing, however, and the breed is gaining popularity outside of the United States.